dodimarthen/st-DodyMarthen/README.md

-Background picture by : Kammeran Gonzalez-Keola #https://www.pexels.com/photo/white-and-blue-ocean-waves-9408954/ Credit Data Source for Earthquake Visualization : BMKG Indonesia
+Background picture by : Pexels.com
+Weather Icons by : Iconscout.com
+Thanks to Weatherapi.com
+Thank to BMKG.GO.ID for the earthquake data